JakubAndrysek/PySpaceMouse/README.md

 [PySpaceMouse](https://github.com/JakubAndrysek/pyspacemouse) is forked from: [johnhw/pyspacenavigator](https://github.com/johnhw/pyspacenavigator)

-Connected project [PySpaceApp](https://github.com/JakubAndrysek/pyspaceapp) is a simple example of how controll your PC with SpaceMouse.

 Implements a simple interface to the 6 DoF 3Dconnexion [Space Mouse](https://3dconnexion.com/uk/spacemouse/) device as well as similar devices.